 Floors including sub-floors

 Repair category 1

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes No significant defects evident.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

 Notes Wear and tear evident to internal joinery finishes.
-Kitchen fittings are minimal and some consideration may be given to their upgrade in due course.